 DPQG members personally deliver the quilts at the start of each school year.
 The quilts go to Peace River, Kingsway, Deep Creek, Liberty and Neil Armstrong Elementary schools and to Hope, the early-start program for children at Charlotte Technical College.

-DPQG’s Head-Start donation is one of a trio of outreach projects members participate in every year.
-Members also make quilts to present to patients in hospice in the county, as well as some 200 doll quilts donated to the Salvation Army each Christmas.
+DPQG’s Head-Start donation is one of the outreach projects members participate in every year.
+Members also make quilts to present to patients in hospice in the county.